sagiegurari/cargo-make/README.md

 <a name="usage-task-command-script-task-exampleshell2batch"></a>
 #### Cross Platform Shell
-In this example, when the **shell** task is invoked, the **script** content will be automatically converted to windows batch commands (in case we are on windows platform) and invoked.
+In this example, when the **shell** task is invoked, the **script** content will be automatically converted to windows batch commands (when running on a windows platform) and invoked.

 ```toml
 [tasks.shell]